Susan Johnson (Australian author)

 Susan Johnson (born 1956) is an Australian author of literary fiction, memoir, short stories and essays.
 She has been a full-time writer since 1985, with occasional stints of journalism at Australian newspapers, journals and magazines.

 Biography

 Johnson was born in 1956, in Brisbane, Queensland.
 She spent her childhood in Sydney, attending St Ives High School In New South Wales and then Nambour High School and Clayfield College in Queensland.
-She is currently Adjunct Professor of Creative Writing, Queensland University of Technology.
-Her latest novel The Landing was published in August, 2015.
+She was formerly Adjunct Professor of Creative Writing, Queensland University of Technology.

 At the National Library of Australia Johnson delivered the 2011 Ray Mathew Lecture entitled "Prodigal Daughter", in which she explored the topic of expatriate Australian women authors, her ambivalent relationship to Australia, and Australia's attitude towards its artists.

 Susan Johnson was on the program to appear in 3 events at the 2017 Brisbane Writers Festival in Brisbane, Queensland, Australia.